irsbugs/cmrt/Guidelines for data entry.md

 These organisations have an *Electorate* relatonship.
 The State Electorates elected member has and *Employee* relationship type.

-In CiviCRM performing a search on Organisation - State will return:
+In CiviCRM performing a search on *Organisation Governemnt - State* will return:

 * Parliament of Victoria
 * State Electorate of Bendigo West